Roberto Giolito

-Roberto Giolito (Ancona, 10 November 1962) is an Italian automobile designer.
+Roberto Giolito (born 10 November 1962) is an Italian automobile designer.
 Acting as Chief Designer at Fiat, Giolito is widely known for the Fiat Multipla (1998, exhibited at MoMA, New York), and the 2004 Fiat Trepiùno concept — precursor to the Fiat 500 of 2007, voted Car of the Year in 2008 and World Car Design of the Year 2009.

 Background

 Born in 1962 in Ancona, Italy, Giolito graduated in industrial design from Istituto Superiore per le Industrie Artistiche (Higher Institute for Artistic Industries, ISIA) in Rome in 1985.
 For four years he worked in graphic, communications and furniture design before joining Fiat in 1989.

 In high school Giolito played jazz bass, playing in a high school program with American masters including saxophonist Lee Konitz and playing through design school, earning money on the side by teaching music.
 Giolito continues to play jazz music, and collects vintage vacuum-tube-powered audio equipment.

 Giolito has received design influence from a range of sources, including Ettore Sottsass’s Olivetti portable electric typewriter; an early Apple II computer with which he designed his home as well as a battery-powered car with Chris Bangle — and architects including le Corbusier and Jean Nouvel.